Raiz Invest Super

 How super works

-This section contains a summary of the contribution rules applicable to accumulation accounts in superannuation funds.
+Contribution rules in superannuation can be complex.
+The following section provides a brief overview of the contribution rules applicable to accumulation accounts in superannuation funds.
+Please refer to the ATO website at https://www.ato.gov.au/Individuals/Super/Growing-your-super/Adding-to-your-super for further information.
 When contributing to a superannuation fund, you should also consider any taxation implications.
-For more information about taxation, see Section 6 of this Guide for details.

-Raiz Invest Super is not a MySuper registered product.
+The Raiz Invest Superannuation is not a MySuper registered product.
 As such it cannot be named as an employer default fund nor accept members nominated by an employer.
-Raiz Invest Super does not have any default investment options and members must make an investment choice (for more information about investment choice, see Section 4 of this Guide for details) as a condition of being accepted as a member of Raiz Invest Super.
+The Raiz Invest Superannuation does not have any default investment options and members must make an investment choice (for more information about investment choice, see Section 4 of this Guide for details) as a condition of being accepted as a member of the Raiz Invest Superannuation.

 who can contribute?

-If you are accepted as a member of Raiz Invest Super, contributions can be made to an accumulation account by you or your employer either regularly or by occasional lump sums.
+If you are accepted as a member of Raiz Invest Super, contributions can be made by or for you to an accumulation account either regularly or by occasional lump sums.
 Amounts can also be transferred from other regulated superannuation or rollover funds.
+Contributions may be made in specie at the discretion of the Trustee, that is, by way of a transfer of an asset or investment to your Account.
+In specie contributions are subject to the same contribution rules and tax rates applicable to any other contributions.

 Superannuation legislation prescribes the contributions that can be accepted by the Trustee, depending on your age and (in some circumstances) your work status.